Compare the best cheap UK restaurant POS systems. Real costs, hidden fees revealed, and which budget-friendly POS fits your restaurant.

 Related: For detailed cost breakdowns, see our restaurant POS system cost guide.

-Typical Setup Costs for a Cheap Restaurant POS System
+Typical Setup Costs on a Budget

 Hardware (one-time):